Explore this resource

 The Raising Aspirations in Science Education (RAiSE) programme enhances the confidence and skills of primary school practitioners to improve learning and teaching in science, technology, engineering and mathematics (STEM) education.

-It is a four-year pilot programme led by Education Scotland and funded by The Wood Foundation, Scottish Government and participating local authorities.
+It is a programme led by Education Scotland and funded by The Wood Foundation, Scottish Government and participating local authorities.
 The programme was established in 2016 and currently works in partnership with 12 local authorities.
 They are:

 - Angus Council

 - Falkirk Council

 - Moray Council

 - North Ayrshire Council

 How does it work?

 Each of the participating RAiSE local authorities is provided with funding to recruit a dedicated Primary Science Development Officer (PSDO) to lead and co-ordinate high-quality professional learning and to support practitioner networking and collaboration.

 The work of the RAiSE programme is strongly aligned to the